vishnuchakr/Picasso-vanGogh-Identifier/README.md

 ![56plot](https://user-images.githubusercontent.com/42984263/56464398-10461b00-63ae-11e9-838a-76db70053017.PNG)

 For a batch size of 56, the graphs were still spiky, and the validation loss was still not much better.
-Of the values that I tried, a batch size of 64 looks to be the most optimal value.
+Of the values that I tried, a batch size of 64 looks to be the most optimal value that minimizes validation loss.
+All of the batch sizes resulted in similar accuracies, so I feel confident in saying that a batch size of 64 looks to be the best bet for this specific model.